 More recently I discovered Hugo, and used it for a couple of other sites I own. popeyspades is a simple blog to promote a game server I was running at the time.

-Make A Linux App is a single-serving site, which seeks to promote app development for Linux, and disuade the proliferation of Linux distributions.
+Make A Linux App is a single-serving site that seeks to promote app development for Linux and discourage the proliferation of Linux distributions.

 Hugo is pretty versatile.
 I really like it.

-When I setup Make A Linux App, I put the source for the site on GitHub, and created some simple infrastructure to automate publishing of updates.
-I found the blogging part of Hugo pleasant, and the automation very easy to implement, so I decided to reboot my popey.com/blog.
+When I set up Make A Linux App, I put the site’s source on GitHub and created some simple infrastructure to automate update publishing.
+I found Hugo’s blogging part pleasant and the automation very easy to implement, so I decided to reboot my popey.com/blog.

 Here’s the basics of what I did to gets started, in case anyone else fancies running a blog on Hugo.
 This is mostly a loose set of notes I made while setting up.
 Refer to the Hugo documentation for more professional docs ;)